edgelesssys/marblerun.sh/content/docs/tasks/add-service.md

 ## **Step 4:** Deploy your service with Kubernetes

-Typically, you'll write a Kubernetes resource definition for your service, which you'll deploy with the Kubernetes CLI, Helm or similar tools.
+Typically, you'll write a Kubernetes resource definition for your service, which you'll deploy with the Kubernetes CLI, Helm, or similar tools.

-In order for your services to take advantage of Marblerun, they need to be "added to the mesh" by having the data plane configuration injected into their pods.
+For your services to take advantage of Marblerun, they need to be "added to the mesh" by having the data plane configuration injected into their pods.
-This is typically done by annotating the namespace, deployment, or pod with the `marblerun/inject=enabled` Kubernetes annotation.
+This is typically done by labeling the namespace, deployment, or pod with the `marblerun/inject=enabled` Kubernetes label.
-This annotation triggers automatic configuration injection when the resources are created.
+This label triggers automatic configuration injection when the resources are created.
 (See the [auto injection page]({{< ref "docs/features/auto-injection.md" >}}) for more on how this works.)
 Alternatively, you can enable a namespace for auto-injection using the Marblerun CLI:

 ```bash
 marblerun namespace add NAMESPACE [--inject-sgx]
 ```

-In order for our injection service to know which type of marble your service corresponds to, you also need to add the `marblerun/marbletype` Kubernetes label.
+In order for our injection service to know which type of Marble your service corresponds to, you also need to add the `marblerun/marbletype` Kubernetes label.
 An example for a Marble of type `web` could look like this:

 ```yaml